sanjoy-sust/coding-challenge-backend/HELP.md

 # Read Me First
-The following was discovered as part of building this project:
+The following was discovered as part of building this projectEntity:

-* The original package name 'com. flask.app' is invalid and this project uses 'com.flask.app' instead.
+* The original package name 'com. flask.app' is invalid and this projectEntity uses 'com.flask.app' instead.

 # Getting Started